-- A securely designed corporate Local Area Network (LAN) infrastructure - Configuration of internal and external public facing routers and firewalls
+- A securely designed corporate Local Area Network (LAN) infrastructure - Configuration of internal and external public-facing routers and firewalls

-In addition to the security recommendations described in this document, there are a number of general security aspects that need to be covered and addressed by the system administrator and/or the Information Technology (IT) security officer.
+In addition to the security recommendations described in this document, several general security aspects need to be covered and addressed by the system administrator and/or the Information Technology (IT) security officer.

 An important security measure is to establish and maintain physical security.
 Only authorized personnel should have access to server locations because many data-exposure attacks can be mounted by unauthorized persons having physical access to a host.
-Further, the IT data infrastructure must be designed with security in mind, security mechanisms and protocols must be enabled, and all components of the whole system must be correctly configured and maintained and updated as necessary.
+Further, the IT data infrastructure must be designed with security in mind, security mechanisms and protocols must be enabled, and all components of the whole system must be correctly configured, maintained, and updated as necessary.